Ajai-spispr/Ajai-spispr.github.io/_posts/2020-01-11-Python-Part2.md

 *other major string functions*
 ~~~~
 word = "Hello world"
-print(word.index("world"))
+# To find the index of a string in another string
+word.index("world")
+# Replacing one string with another
 fact = 'java is older than python'
 fact.replace('older', 'younger')
-print(":".join("Python"))
+#Spliting a string
 print(word.split(' '))
 ~~~~

 *Triple quote string*
-If we want to use string which spans multiple line, use triple quote.
+If you want to use string which spans multiple line, use triple quote to reprasent that.
 ~~~~
 triple_quote = """Multiple line string can be created using triple quotes.
 Triple quotes allows to have "double-quoted" string and 'single-quoted' string in a string."""
 ~~~~

 ## Data structures and collections

 Collections in python are objects that store data.
 These objects are implementations of various data structures.
-For a beginner no need to stress on the internal data structures.
+For a beginner no need to stress on the internals data structures.
+Before learning about collections we need to understand immutability.

 ## immutability
 Everything in python is a object, objects can be either mutable or immutable.